crolfs47/odin-ruby-connect-four/README.md

 # odin-ruby-connect-four
 ## The Odin Project - Ruby Project: Connect Four

-Build connect four game that runs in the command line using TDD.
+Build a simple connect four game that runs in the command line using TDD.

 ## Languages/Technologies used:
  - Ruby